 Finally, the last stage in the process is to apply for the all-important Permis de Construire.
 In most cases, it is normally the mayor (or an authorised town board member) who will formally sign the consent (or refusal) on behalf of the public authorities.

 Don’t be tempted to get the work done on the cheap either – i.e. by offering cash – it’s just not worth it.
 Whilst the initial outlay may be less, the contractor will not provide you with any guarantee.
 This means you will have no way of claiming against the contractor if any problems arise.
-Also, the same invoice may be needed for the tax authorities.
-As a matter of fact, the VAT tax rates vary according to the type of improvement that you are doing within the premises (MEP, wood floor, painting etc), and the IRS agents are scrupulous at looking at the receipts/invoices when you do request tax cuts.
+Also, the same invoice may be needed for the tax authorities, for example when you sell.

 When it comes to insuring the work, each contractor must be covered by two different insurance contracts:`

-In either case, it is important that all work undertaken complies with safety, sanitary, hygiene and energy consumption regulations (the RT 2012 rule).
+In either case, it is important that all work undertaken complies with safety, sanitary, hygiene and energy consumption regulations.
 The code of practice for this is set out in the Documents Techniques Unifiés (DTU).

-Finally, for any renovation involving demolition of a wall, the opening of a supporting wall or the replacement of a window, a ‘CO-OP’ representative will have to be involved, and they may insist on using one of their own architects.
+Finally, for any renovation involving demolition of a wall, the opening of a supporting wall or the replacement of a window, a representative from the règlement de copropriété will have to be involved, and they may insist on using one of their own architects.
 As a matter of fact, the walls and windows are considered as part of your private property, but they are also part of the main envelope of the building.
-In conclusion, always review the CO-OP rules prior to do that type of work.
+In conclusion, always review the rules prior to do that type of work.